pabliqe/slugtenberg/README.md

 npm run prod
 `

 Production build will output the files compressed and optimized into your `/dist` folder.
 Just upload it to your server or try a serverless option such as [Now/Vercel CLI](https://vercel.com/docs/cli#getting-started) or [GitHub Pages](https://pages.github.com/) to open your site to public.

-Asset folder can be distributed to a CDN using settin `cdnURL` in config file.
+The [Asset folder](#file--folder-basics) can be distributed separately via CDN by setting `cdnURL` in config file.

+--

+_Happy Coding! *:･ﾟ✧_